Is Snowboarding Hard? Here’s The Harsh Truth…

 After that, I bet you thought to yourself that snowboarding looks like a ton of fun!

 And I am here to tell you that in my humble opinion…it absolutely is!
-Here is everything that I know from learning to snowboard as an adult!

 It’s important to preface here that I am not a snowboard company that is trying to sell you gear or classes.
-I am not an early-20s male who came out of the womb snowboarding and can do a triple cork 1440.
-I am just an average person who decided on a random Tuesday that she was going to learn how to snowboard.

-In this post, I’m going to be talking about my own personal experiences with learning how to snowboard as an adult.
-My hope is that you can take my snowboarding journey and mistakes and apply them to your own experience to eventually become a badass adult snowboarder.
+My hope is that you can take my snowboarding journey and mistakes and apply them to your own experience to eventually become a badass snowboarder.

 The Basics of Snowboarding

-Contrary to popular belief, when you first start snowboarding, you are not going to point your board downhill and scream at the top of your lungs.
-Let’s talk about some basics for snowboarding.
+Contrary to popular belief, when you first start snowboarding, you are not going to point your board downhill and scream at the top of your lungs (at least I hope not).

 Note: this is not meant to be a “how-to” guide and I am not a snowboard instructor.
 There are more qualified snowboarders that you can go to for the details of this sport if that interests you.

-This is just so you get some terminology down and know what the heck I’m talking about in this entire article.
 It is also to give you some perspective of what you might learn and what it takes to learn the basics of snowboarding.

 Heel side

-You are most likely going to start with your body facing down the mountain and your board perpendicular to the slope.
-Here, you are on your heel side.
-I personally always said “heel edge” but I think the correct term is “heel side”.
 Slowly, you will lift your toes and start to move down the mountain, side to side, across the slope.
 This is commonly known as the “falling leaf”.

 Toe side

-Once you have mastered that, you will do the same thing but backwards on your toes (I can hear the panic when you read that).
 Meaning, you will be facing uphill and you will slowly bring your heels to the ground to move from side to side down the slope in that same “falling leaf” fashion.

 Linking Turns